MECH ENG 7073 - Space Vehicle Design

 North Terrace Campus - Semester 2 - 2021

 Course Code MECH ENG 7073 Course Space Vehicle Design Coordinating Unit School of Mechanical Engineering Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 4.5 hours per week Available for Study Abroad and Exchange Y Incompatible MECH ENG 3025 or MECH ENG 4015 or MECH ENG 3104 Course Description The aim of the course is to introduce the students to the basic theories and design criteria of space vehicles.
 Historical developments in space flight are explained as are the basic rocket equations, as well as the principles of rocket staging and its optimisation.
 The course includes orbital and trajectory theory, where two-body motion, manoeuvres and special trajectories are described.
 Numerical integration will be introduced.
 Individual subsystems are covered in detail.
 A section about rocket propulsion focuses on performance, propulsion requirements and various propellant systems (monopropellant, bipropellant, solid, cold gas and electrical and electromagnetic propulsion systems).
 Also covered are environmental control and life support systems, electrical power subsystems, communications and thermal control systems.

-Course Coordinator: Mr Robin GeorgDr Farzin Ghanadi: email@example.com, Room S324h, extension 32293.
+Course Coordinator: Dr Robin GeorgDr Farzin Ghanadi: firstname.lastname@example.org, Room S324h, extension 32293.